-- ma marks that line and stores the position in the variable a - : 'a, . y x yanks the lines between the mark a and where the cursor is (.) and stores it in the variable x - :pu x puts the lines stored in x into the file where the cursor is - :r filename read file named filename and insert after current line - :set all lists all of the settings - :set number displays line numbers
+- ma marks that line and stores the position in the variable a - :'a, . y x yanks the lines between the mark a and where the cursor is (.) and stores it in the variable x - :pu x puts the lines stored in x into the file where the cursor is - :r filename read file named filename and insert after current line - :set all lists all of the settings - :set number displays line numbers - :set paste explicitly enter paste mode (useful in certain contexts)

-- Open the file named "environment.txt": vi environment.txt - Search for "OMP_NUM_THREADS": /OMP_NUM_THREADS
+- Open the file named "environment.txt": vi environment.txt - Search for "OMP_NUM_THREADS": /OMP NUM THREADS

-Remove the highlight from the search:
+• Remove the highlight from the search: :noh

-Replace the "1" after the equals sign to "2":
+- Replace the "1" after the equals sign to "2":

 move cursor over "1"

 Х # deletes char at current position

-a # open insert mode after cursor
+a 2 # open insert mode after cursor

 2 # type in the new value

 ESC # exit insert mode